umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Team-Members/index.md

 * **Read**: A team member with Read permissions can only view the project in the portal as well as the backoffices.
 They are not able to deploy or change anything on the project itself.
 They can clone down the project, but cannot push changes they have made locally.
 By default, they are added as an admin in the backoffice so they can make changes in the backoffice.
 If you want to change this, see Team Member Permissions in the Umbraco Backoffice below.

-* **Write**: A team member with Write permissions can do everything on a project except deleting it and editing the team.
-A user with Write permissions is able to deploy changes between environments through the portal.
+* **Write**: A team member with Write permissions can do everything on a project except delete it and edit the team.
+A user with Write permissions can deploy changes between environments through the portal.
 They have access to the git repositories and can push local changes to the environment.

 * **No Access**: A team member with No access permissions cannot restart the environment, deploy changes between environments, check error logs or log files, or access Kudo in the Project Portal.
 They can clone down the project, view the project in the portal, and access the backoffice.